Erasmus, Peter Behrens School of Architecture and Design, Düsseldorf (DE), 2017.

 Font in use: Authentic Sans by Christina Janus and Desmond Wong.

-"In Bones We Dwell and For Yours We Wait" presents a collection of porcelain pieces that revive the original recipe for bone china—a type of porcelain traditionally crafted using bone as a key ingredient: Historically associated with luxury and high prices due to its aristocratic properties, bone china has been prized since its creation in England in the mid-18th century for its white, thin, and highly flexible nature, with its components often being of significant value.
-It typically includes 50% cow bone ash in its composition, which adds strength and gives it a recognizable milky white colour.
+"In Bones We Dwell and For Yours We Wait" presents a collection of porcelain pieces designed by Bruno Baietto that revive the original recipe for bone china—a type of porcelain traditionally crafted using bone as a key ingredient.
+Historically associated with luxury, bone china has been prized since its creation in England in the mid-18th century for its white, thin, and highly flexible nature, with its components often being of significant value.
+It typically includes at least 40% cow bone ash in its composition, which adds workability and gives it a recognizable milky translucent colour.

-By transforming forgotten and unused bones into a durable material, this project aims to initiate discussions on the enduring relevance of Tussenbroek's paintings and his exploration of death as a creative impulse.
-It underscores how, throughout the 20th century, our interaction with the deceased and their remains has remained concealed yet undeniably present, especially in a post-COVID era.
+By transforming forgotten and unused bones into a durable material, this project aims to initiate discussions on the enduring relevance of Tussenbroek's paintings, the starting point for Bruno Baietto’s commission, and his exploration of death as a creative impulse.
+In the Baietto’s words the project “underscores how, throughout the 20th century, our interaction with the deceased and their remains has remained concealed yet undeniably present, especially in a post-COVID era.”